 This photo by taken by a staff member when I was alone in the pool and didn’t have my phone (I am so thankful for this).
 Image files were sent via email/WeTransfer and they get deleted in 7 days, which is good!

 Most of your photos will be in the waters, so you can surely use this service for FREE!

 I only wanted 1-2 shots in the water, and he happily took a few.
-So this is a good option if you don’t have your phone or camera on you.
+So this is really a good option if you don’t have your phone with a waterproof case or camera on you.
 You will have to share your email address to get the files (for file transfer purposes only).